ianthehenry/cmd/README.md

 hello
 ```

-By default `cmd` will take the name of the Janet variable to create from the first alias specified.
-If you want to change this, specify an alias without any leading dashes:
+By default `cmd` will create a binding based on the first provided alias.
+If you want to change this, specify a symbol without any leading dashes:

 ```janet
 (cmd/script